Frequently Asked Questions

 We are proud to say that we have grown over the past few years.
 Not only are we a certified gluten free bakery, but we are completely peanut free, tree nut free, sesame free with only a handful of soy products and we have dedicated dairy free and egg free lines.
 We wanted a name and logo that adds a little sophistication to our brand and to represent us, our customers, our products, and our new location in a proper way.
-Paying homage to our new corner in Berkeley Heights (Springfield and Plainfield), we came up with Two Fields Bakeshop!
+Paying homage to our new future corner in Berkeley Heights (Springfield and Plainfield), we came up with Two Fields Bakeshop!

 What kind of bakery are you?

 We are a zero waste, certified gluten free and allergy friendly wholesale/retail bakery.

 Is your bakery a dedicated gluten free bakery?

 Yes.
 We are a 100% dedicated and certified gluten free facility.
 We went through a strict 3-month process to just get to the point of getting a third-party audit and proving that our procedures are strict and that all of our staff are trained in them.
 We also audit every ingredient within our ingredient monthly.
 No equipment or interior surfaces has ever been cross contaminated.
 As a matter of fact, all ingredients and supplies first enter a separate area that is dedicated for receiving, gets checked by at least two of our staff, and only then enters the kitchen area.

 Do you have a storefront?

 Yes, we have our retail store in a beautiful little town called Stirling, NJ but we plan to build a larger, efficient and modern space in Berkley Heights, NJ, just 5 min away.

 Are you a peanut free or nut free facility?